 What is a MEC?
 Is it Good Thing or a Bad Thing?

 For most owners of cash-value life insurance, they know in advance whether a MEC insurance is a good thing.
-There are certain circumstances when a MEC provides an excellent solution for the defined needs of the policyholder.
+There are certain circumstances when a MEC life insurance policy provides an excellent solution for the defined needs of the policyholder.
 Here are four circumstances in no intentional order where a MEC would be a good solution.

 - Estate Planning Tool – If the life insurance applicant wants an estate planning tool that will protect the estate be passed on to their heirs and the policyholder will only be concerned about the non-taxable death benefit, then a MEC is a good solution since there are no concerns about withdrawals.